-The charts above reflect the progression of Kalamazoo County's federal-aid roads as-rated over a ten-year period.
+The charts above reflect the progression of Kalamazoo County's federal-aid roads as-rated over an eleven-year period.
 From 2012 to 2015, there was a steady decrease in the number of federal aid road miles that are rated as Poor.
 From 2015 to 2021 there was a slight but steady increase.
 The increase in Poor rated road mileage for the 2017-2021 period was due almost entirely to trunkline roads.
 The quantity of Good rated road mileage decreased each rating period from 2017 - 2021, while Fair rated mileage has increased correspondingly for the same periods.
-For 2022 the trend was reversed slightly, driven by improvement in non-trunkline road mileage.
-Non-trunkline Poor rated road mileage has held basically steady since 2018 while trunkline Poor mileage dropped in 2022 after increasing steadily from 2018 to 2021.
+For 2022 and into 2023 the trend has reversed slightly, driven first by improvement in non-trunkline road mileage, and followed in 2023 by trunkline.
+Non-trunkline Poor rated road mileage has held basically steady since 2018 while trunkline Poor mileage dropped in 2022 and again in 2023, after increasing steadily from 2018 to 2021.

 When looking at city/township breakdowns from 2012 to 2022 on the following pages of this document, it is apparent that in most jurisdictions, the majority of federal aid roads are rated Fair and Good, with Poor rated roads constituting a smaller percentage of the total miles.
-The notable exception is the City of Kalamazoo, where Good rated roads constitute the smallest portion and poor the highest.
+The notable exception is the City of Kalamazoo and Villages of Schoolcraft and Galesburg, where Good rated roads constitute the smallest portion and poor the highest.